If you want to land your dream business analyst job, you should create the perfect resume.

 1. One-month and two-month jobs

 If you worked in a company for a month or two, it’s unlikely that you had the opportunity to learn as much as you could have.
 It’s more likely that you spent this short period of time adapting to the new workplace.
-Even if you were a business analyst at Google or Apple, you shouldn’t mention it in your resume.

 In fact, one- and two-month jobs significantly lower your chances of landing a great job.